Molecular Biology and IVF

 Providing School: School of Biosciences

-Credit Transfer Option: Equivalent to 10 Credits (ECTS 5) for transfer purposes.
+Credit Transfer Option: Equivalent to 15 Credits (150 hours of study; 7.5 ECTS; suggested 3.75 US credits*) for transfer purposes.

-Price: £1500 (Earlybird) for two weeks.
-Includes tuition, accommodation, teaching materials, welcome meal, organised trips and full library access
+Price: TBC for 2021; for two weeks.
+Includes tuition, visits to Canterbury Cathedral, Whitstable and London, accommodation, teaching materials, welcome meal, and full library access.

 Intended specific learning outcomes